SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 <a name="deleting-a-project-version"></a>
 ### Deleting a project version

-To delete a specific version of the project, click **Projects** in the navigator, select the version you want to delete and click **Delete**.
+To delete a specific version of the project, click **Projects** in the navigator, select the version you want to delete in the project tile and click **Delete**.

 ![Project version delete](/images/zementis/mlw-app-project-version-delete.png)